OpenBMB/ChatDev/README.md

 ## 📖 Overview

-- **ChatDev** stands as a **virtual software company** that operates through a variety of **intelligent agents** holding different roles, including Chief Executive Officer, Chief Technology Officer, Programmer, Tester, and more.
+- **ChatDev** stands as a **virtual software company** that operates through various **intelligent agents** holding different roles, including Chief Executive Officer, Chief Technology Officer, Programmer, Tester, and more.
 These agents form a multi-agent organizational structure and are united by a mission to "revolutionize the digital world through programming."
 The agents within ChatDev **collaborate** by participating in specialized functional seminars, including tasks such as designing, coding, testing, and documenting.
-- The primary objective of ChatDev is to offer an **easy-to-use**, **highly-customizable** and **extendable** framework, which is based on large language models (LLMs) and serves as an ideal scenario for studying collective intelligence.
+- The primary objective of ChatDev is to offer an **easy-to-use**, **highly customizable** and **extendable** framework, which is based on large language models (LLMs) and serves as an ideal scenario for studying collective intelligence.

 ## 📰 News

-* August 28, 2023: the system is publicly available.
+* August 28, 2023: The system is publicly available.
 * August 17, 2023: The V1.0.0 version was ready for release.
-* July 30, 2023: users can customize ChatChain, Phase, and Role settings.
+* July 30, 2023: Users can customize ChatChain, Phase, and Role settings.
 Additionally, both online Log mode and replay mode are now supported.
 * July 16, 2023: the [preprint paper](https://arxiv.org/abs/2307.07924) associated with this project was published.
 * June 30, 2023: The initial version of the `ChatDev` repository was released.